pytest-dev/pytest-selenium/docs/user_guide.rst

 Quick Start
 ***********

-The pytest-selenium plugin provides a method scoped selenium `fixture <http://pytest.org/latest/fixture.html>`_ for your tests.
+The pytest-selenium plugin provides a function scoped selenium `fixture <http://pytest.org/latest/fixture.html>`_ for your tests.
 This means that any test with selenium as an argument will cause a browser instance to be invoked.
 The browser may run locally or remotely depending on your